Emotions play an essential role in your every interaction. And all aspects of your life are impacted by how you integrate emotional regulation.

 Niraj Naik, trainer of Mindvalley’s Breathwork for Life Quest, created a powerful breathwork technique that trains you how to use oxygen effectively and relax your body.

-For example, when having severe anxiety, you start breathing faster and therefore, inhale more oxygen than is natural.
+For example, when you have severe anxiety, you start breathing faster and, therefore, inhale more oxygen than is natural.
 This disrupts your body’s balance of oxygen and carbon dioxide.

 What makes this breathing technique special and one of the best emotional regulation activities is that you breathe in rhythm with the music, which creates a state of “heart coherence.”
 This state of being provides harmony and balance within your inner world.